Chase Ultimate Rewards points are arguably the most valuable credit card points out there. In our opinion, you can never have enough of them.

 - Important Restrictions on Getting Chase Credit Cards

 - Do Chase Ultimate Rewards Points Expire?

 The Best Credit Cards to Earn Chase Ultimate Rewards Points

 The easiest way to quickly earn a stash of Chase Ultimate Rewards points is from Chase credit cards.
 And whether you're looking for a personal or business credit card, there are plenty of options.

-First and foremost, there is the Chase Sapphire Preferred Card.
-In our opinion, it’s the best card out there for beginners and one of the best all-around travel credit cards, period.
-You’ll earn 2x points per dollar spent on dining and travel, 5x points spent on Lyft rides through March of 2022, and 1x point per dollar spent on everything else.
+First and foremost, there is the Chase Sapphire Preferred® Card.
+In our opinion, it's the best card out there for beginners and one of the best all-around travel credit cards, period.
+You'll earn 3x points per dollar spent on dining and 2x points per dollar spent on travel, 5x points spent on Lyft rides through March of 2022, and 1x point per dollar spent on everything else.